Jengamon/magus-scheme/README.md

 - Lexer
 - General Parser

-The formal syntax of R7RS is encoded in the lexer and general parser, where the lexer handles things that can be recognized by regular expressions (identifiers, numbers, strings, etc.) while the general parser handles things that can't be (nested comments, datum, datum comments, bytevectors, vectors) (anything that requires pairing).
+The formal syntax of R5RS is encoded in the lexer and general parser, where the lexer handles things that can be recognized by regular expressions (identifiers, numbers, strings, etc.) while the general parser handles things that can't be (nested comments, datum, datum comments, bytevectors, vectors) (anything that requires pairing).
+(we are case-sensitive as influenced by R7RS)

 This forms the GAST which is just a representation of what a given file *literally* contains. (these should map to a backing CST from `rowan`).